-The capital adequacy guidelines applicable to Japanese banks and bank holding companies with international operations supervised by the FSA closely follow the risk-adjusted approach proposed by the Bank for International Settlements ("BIS") and are intended to further strengthen the soundness and stability of Japanese banks.
-Effective March 31, 2007, new guidelines were implemented by the FSA to comply with the new capital adequacy requirements set by BIS called Basel II.
+The capital adequacy guidelines applicable to Japanese banks and bank holding companies with international operations supervised by the Financial Services Agency closely follow the risk-adjusted approach proposed by the Bank for International Settlements ("BIS") and are intended to further strengthen the soundness and stability of Japanese banks.
+Effective March 31, 2007, new guidelines were implemented by the Financial Services Agency to comply with the new capital adequacy requirements set by BIS called Basel II.
 The framework of Basel II is based on the following three pillars: minimum capital requirements; supervisory review; and market discipline.

 Under the first pillar, the capital ratio is calculated by dividing regulatory capital by risk-weighted assets.
-With respect to the calculation of risk-weighted assets, Mizuho Financial Group adopted the advanced internal ratings-based approach ("AIRB approach") instead of the foundation internal ratings-based approach ("FIRB approach") in the fiscal year ended March 31, 2009.
-Under the AIRB approach, balance sheet assets and off-balance sheet exposures, calculated under Japanese GAAP, are assessed in terms of credit risk according to risk components such as the probability of default and loss given default, which are derived from our own internal credit experience.
-Under the FIRB approach, only the probability of default was derived by our own internal credit experience.
+With respect to the calculation of risk-weighted assets, Mizuho Financial Group adopts the advanced internal ratings-based approach.
+Under such approach, balance sheet assets and off-balance sheet exposures, calculated under Japanese GAAP, are assessed in terms of credit risk according to risk components such as probability of default and loss given default, which are derived from our own internal credit experience.
 In addition to credit risk, banks are required to measure and apply capital charges with respect to their market risks.
 Market risk is defined as the risk of losses in on- and off-balance-sheet positions arising from movements in market prices.
-Operational risk, which was introduced under Basel II with respect to regulatory capital requirements, is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-Mizuho Financial Group adopted the advanced measurement approach ("AMA") instead of the standardized approach ("TSA") as of September 30, 2009 for the measurement of operational risk equivalent by taking account of the following four elements: internal loss data; external loss data; scenario analysis; and business environment and internal control factors ("BEICFs").
+Operational risk, which was introduced under Basel II with respect to regulatory capital requirements, is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
+Mizuho Financial Group adopts the advanced measurement approach for the measurement of operational risk equivalent by taking account of the following four elements: internal loss data; external loss data; scenario analysis; and business environment and internal control factors.